chartjs/chartjs-plugin-zoom/README.md

 			// Panning directions.
 Remove the appropriate direction to disable
 			// Eg. 'y' would only allow panning in the y direction
+			// A function that is called as the user is panning and returns the
+			// available directions can also be used:
+			//   mode: function({ chart }) {
+			//     return 'xy';
+			//   },
 			mode: 'xy',

 			rangeMin: {